 - Shortness of breath at rest

 - Dry cough or wet cough with frothy sputum

 - If HAPE is left untreated it can progress to respiratory collapse and ultimately to death.

 How to prevent altitude illness?

-Another recommended way to prevent altitude sickness is the use of Diamox (Acetazolamide) pills so as to speed up the acclimatization.
+Another recommended way to prevent altitude sickness is the use of Diamox (Acetazolamide) pills so as to speed up acclimatization.
 As soon as you ascend more than 3,000 m you can start taking 1 pill per day.
-Alternatively only take Diamox pills if starting to feel any of the altitude sickness symptoms.
+Alternatively, only take Diamox pills if starting to feel any of the altitude sickness symptoms.

 How to treat altitude illness?

 - In case of mild altitude sickness symptoms, stay at the same altitude, take it easy, get plenty of sleep, drink enough water, and perhaps start to take Diamox pills.
 In case the altitude symptoms do not get better within 1 day, start to descend.
 Never let a person suffering from altitude sickness descend alone.

 - In case of serious altitude sickness symptoms start to descend immediately.
 Consider getting a helicopter for emergency evacuation.

 - Serious altitude sickness symptoms may be treated with a Gamow bag which is an inflatable high-pressure bag that helps to restore the oxygen level and air pressure.